Rajpratik71/Mininet-wiki/Download.md

 This will install the reference OpenFlow switch and controller, Mininet and its dependencies, and Open vSwitch.

-Option 2 on *Ubuntu 12.04 only*: Native installation via `install-precise` branch
+Option 2 on *Ubuntu 12.04 LTS only*: (exprimental) Native installation via `install-precise` branch
 ------------------------------------------------------

 We are currently working on revising Mininet 1.0 for installation on 12.04.
+You are welcome to try installing it, although some features may not work yet.

 First, if you have upgraded from 11.10 and an earlier installation of Mininet, make sure you *remove all traces of earlier versions of Open vSwitch from `/usr/local`*: